Featured Projects : Neighborhood Treasures

 After receiving "30-day Notice to Repair Sidewalks", a group of neighbors on Shrader Street (between Haight and Waller Streets) elected to remove large areas of sidewalk instead of replacing it.
 This provides a better environment for the trees which were causing sidewalk buckling, meaning that the property owners save money from having to replace concrete in the future.
 It is planted with native grasses and wildflowers propagated from local stock which require no irrigation.
 The tan material pictured is decomposed granite, a compacted, durable, walkable and permeable surface.
 The terra cotta material is a locally produced, post-consumer recycled product made of tumbled broken pots.
 Between three properties in the first phase of this greenway, there will be over 300 linear feet converted to sidewalk gardens.
 This configuration has plantings on both sides of the remaining sidewalk for a walk-through garden feel and to protect the buildings from easy tagging and chronic loitering.
 Landscape design by Shift Design Studio.

-Alhambra Street Neighbors Planting (Marina District), 2007
+Alhambra Street Neighbors Planting (Marina District)

 Before